the-crypt-keeper/broken-record/README.md

 ## Overview

 Parrot is a powerful tool designed for generating synthetic deep-roleplay dialogues using advanced language models.
-It simulates conversations between two characters, allowing for the creation of rich, interactive narratives.
+It simulates conversations between two characters, allowing for the creation of rich, interactive narratives and enable investigation into LLM conversation looping behaviors.

 ## Features